flandrade/quito-crime-map/README.md

 Crime and population data were collected from [Datos Abiertos](http://datosabiertos.quito.gob.ec/) and [Ecuador en cifras](http://www.ecuadorencifras.gob.ec/informacion-censal-cantonal/).

 I created two GeoJSON Quito maps.
-The first includes the borders of (administraciones zonales)[https://github.com/flandrade/quito-crime-map/blob/master/data/zonales_quito.geojson], and the second includes the borders of [parroquias](https://github.com/flandrade/quito-crime-map/blob/master/data/parroquias_quito.geojson).
+The first includes the borders of [administraciones zonales](https://github.com/flandrade/quito-crime-map/blob/master/data/zonales_quito.geojson), and the second includes the borders of [parroquias](https://github.com/flandrade/quito-crime-map/blob/master/data/parroquias_quito.geojson).

-While the data of "administraciones-zonales" were collected from a GIS file of [Datos Abiertos](http://datosabiertos.quito.gob.ec/), the data of "parroquias" were collected (from OpenStreetMap)[http://wiki.openstreetmap.org/wiki/WikiProject_Ecuador].
+While the data of "administraciones-zonales" were collected from a GIS file of [Datos Abiertos](http://datosabiertos.quito.gob.ec/), the data of "parroquias" were collected from [OpenStreetMap](http://wiki.openstreetmap.org/wiki/WikiProject_Ecuador).

 This app uses 'administraciones zonales'.